Culture of Hong Kong: Traditional celebrations

-There are some distinctive holidays that are celebrated in Hong Kong as a part of eastern culture, and not generally in western countries, except among certain overseas Chinese (especially Cantonese) communities.
-The best-known is Lunar New Year, which occurs approximately a month after Gregorian New Year, variably in late January or early February.
-In Lunar New Year, Hong Kong people also go to flower fairs by tradition during Lunar New Year, much like Cantonese from the mainland.
-Other Han Chinese events include the Dragon Boat Festival, where Zongzi is made by millions at home as part of the tradition, and Mid-Autumn Festival, which involves the massive purchase of Mooncakes from Chinese bakery shops.
+Hong Kong celebrates several distinctive holidays as part of eastern culture, which are not generally observed in western countries, apart from certain overseas communities (especially Cantonese).
+The best-known is Lunar New Year, which falls in late January or early February, about a month after the Gregorian New Year.
+During this time, Hong Kong resdents traditionally go to flower fairs, a practice also common among mainland Cantonese.
+Other Han Chinese events include the Dragon Boat Festival, when millions traditionally make zongzi at home, and the Mid-Autumn Festival, marked by the widespread purchase of Mooncakes from bakeries.

 There are also several celebrations found only in Hong Kong, namely the Cheung Chau Bun Festival, the Birthday of Che Kung, and Hong Kong Well-wishing Festival.

 Religions and beliefs

 Religion in Hong Kong is varied, although most Hong Kongers are of Cantonese / Guangdong descent and thus practice the Cantonese branch of Chinese folk religion, which also has elements of Confucian doctrines, Mahayana Buddhism and Taoist ritual traditions.
 In their Taoist traditions, Hong Kongers also show Cantonese characteristics.
 They, like the Cantonese people in the mainland, traditionally worship Wong Tai Sin and several other Taoist sea deities, such as Hung Shing and Mazu.

 According to official statistics for the year 2010, about 50% of the utter population belongs to organised religions, specifically there are: 1.5 million Hong Kong Buddhists, 1 million Taoists, 480,000 Protestants, 353,000 Catholics, 220,000 Muslims, 40,000 Hindus, 10,000 Sikhs, and other smaller communities.
 A significant amount of the adherents of non-indigenous Chinese religions, in some cases the majority, are Hong Kong citizens of non-Han descent.

 The other half of the population mostly takes part in other Chinese folk religions, which comprehend the worship of local gods and ancestors, in many cases not declaring this practice as a religious affiliation in surveys.
 The traditional Cantonese religiosity, including Mahayana Buddhism, was generally discouraged during the British rule over Hong Kong, which favoured Christianity.
 With the end of British rule and the handover of the sovereignty of the city-state to China, there has been a revival of Buddhism and Chinese folk religions.